Doubly isogenous curves of genus two with a rational action of $D_6$: The family of genus-two curves with automorphism group D6

+Conversely, given a pair $(r,c)\in K^\times\times K^\times$ with $r\ne 27$, equation~\eqref{EQ:basicec} defines an elliptic curve $E$ such that the points on $E$ with $x=-3$ are the nonzero elements of a subgroup scheme $G$ of order~$3$, and the $j$-invariants of $E$ and $E/G$ are not both~$0$. \end{lemma}

-\begin{proof} First let consider the case where $j(E)\ne 0$.
-We can write $E$ in the form $y^2 = x^3 + ax^2 + bx + d$, and by shifting coordinate we may assume that the (shared) $x$-coordinate of the nonzero points of $G$ is~$0$.
+\begin{proof} First let us consider the case where $j(E)\ne 0$.
+We can write $E$ in the form $y^2 = x^3 + ax^2 + bx + d$, and by shifting coordinates we may assume that the (shared) $x$-coordinate of the nonzero points of $G$ is~$0$.
 Since the $3$-division polynomial of this curve is

 this means that $b^2 = 4ad$.
 We check that then $a$ and $b$ are both nonzero, since otherwise the curve would either be singular or have $j$-invariant~$0$.
 Let $c = -8a/b$, and replace $x$ with $x/c$ and $y$ with $y/c$.
 Then we find that $cy^2 = x^3 + a' x^2 + b'x + d'$, where $a' = ac$ and $b'=bc^2 = -8a'$ and $d' = dc^3 = 16 a'$.
 If we set $r = a'+27$ and replace $x$ with $x+3$, we find that $E$ is isomorphic to the curve~\eqref{EQ:basicec}, and the $x$-coordinate of the nonzero points in $G$ is $x = -3$.
 This normalization process shows that $r$ is unique, and $c$ is unique up to squares.